Skip to Main Content

 ***Faculty bringing a class, please contact the Center for Teaching Excellence in advance at cte@kckcc.edu

-Academic Symposiums sponsored by the Center for Teaching Excellence
+Academic Symposiums sponsored by the Blue Devil Institute for Teaching & Learning

 2019